Path-Check/paper-cred/README.md

 }
 ```

-## Pseudo-Code to download a list of valid paylods from the GitHub Repo
+## Pseudo-Code to download a list of valid payloads from the GitHub Repo
 ```js
 $gitHubTree = "https://api.github.com/repos/Path-Check/paper-cred/git/trees/"